 FHA typically wants two years as well, but they will consider as little as one year with substantial compensating factors.
 In this case, our client was willing to put down a large down payment on the home.
 By putting down 25% instead of the typical FHA down payment of 3.5%, our client had enough of a compensating factor for them to allow it to go through.
 That’s not to say that you’d have to put down such a large down payment to be considered a compensating factor, but the more you can prove your strength as a borrower to underwriting, the better your chances of approval are.

-Yes, it is easier to get an approval for a mortgage on a salary, but it’s good to know that there are guidelines and options for different incomes.
+Yes, it is easier to get a loan approval for a mortgage on a salary, but it’s good to know that there are guidelines and options for different incomes.
 Additionally, since it’s not as cut-and-dry as a salary, you’re going to need some help from experts, like the team at Accunet Mortgage.
 Unlike a lot of larger banks that only sell to Fannie Mae or that won’t do FHA, Accunet has the range to accommodate your situation with a complete line-up of loan products.